PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductStorage.md

     public ILinkStrategy[] Parts { get; private set; }
 ````

 The implementation of the NeedleLinkStrategy is implemented below.
 The `PartCreation` property defines whether the article instance is constructed from the `ProductPartLink`-property of the type or restored only from the entities.
-Per default the product definition is used to avoid redundancy and improve object creation:
+Per default the product definition is used to avoid redundancy and improve object creation.

 ````cs
 private class NeedleLinkStrategy : DefaultLinkStrategy<NeedleProduct>